 The coordinator role and functions

 The participating persons with dementia and their informal caregivers differed in age, symptoms, social network, as well as life situation in general.
 Accordingly, their need of support from their coordinator varied.
 The coordinators shared this view and described a high degree of variance in how much, and what kind of, support the dyads received throughout the intervention period.
 Some expressed being content with a brief telephone conversation once a month, while others used the monthly telephone calls for longer sessions of counselling, organizing various support measures or simply just to talk.
 It also varied how much the coordinators were contacted outside of the monthly telephone calls.
 This also had various reasons, ranging from how to prevent pills from falling on the floor while taking them out of the pill box, to arranging care solutions while the informal caregiver needed to travel, or the informal caregivers needing some to talk to about minor or major concerns.
 Thus, the dyads’ perception of how their coordinator affected their everyday lives did also vary.
+Besides the home visits, it turned out to be only the informal caregiver who maintained contact with the coordinator, an aspect we will return to later in the results section.
 The first research question considered the coordinator role and functions.
-Here we found that the coordinators took three different functions in their relations with the dyads, to meet the variance in care needs.
+Although most of the dyads’ perspectives are described through the informal caregivers, the coordinator role and function affect the dyad as a whole and cannot be detached to only concern the informal caregiver.
+We found that the coordinators took three different functions in their relations with the dyads, to meet the variance in care needs.
 That is the function of being a safety net, being a pathfinder, and being a source for emotional care and support.
 In addition to the questions we had set out to answer, we found that good leadership and a trusting work environment was crucial for the coordinators to function in their roles.

 The coordinator as a safety net